 If you begin to rough stake and encounter some trees or other parts of the area that you would like to keep in place, you then have the option of changing the building plans to avoid them.

-If most of the debris was trees, you can elect to have them cut into firewood to keep for later.
-You may also burn the debris with a properly controlled burn.
+If most of the debris were trees, you can elect to have them cut into firewood to keep for later.
+You may also burn the debris with a properly controlled burn permit.
 Burying the debris is an option as well, but there is a risk of the ground collapsing or settling once the debris has decayed.
 There’s also the option of simply having someone come haul the debris away as well.

 Grading refers to the sloping around your home, and the leveling of the ground as well.
 While grading is an accurate and detailed process, rough grading is essentially the rough draft of the final grading that will be done later.